HL7NZ/nzf/input/pagecontent/interactions.md

 ##### Parameters

-**nzmtid**: fhir string - which is a NZMT Code for any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) **includeMedication**: boolean - which indicates whether the medication should be included in the returned bundle **includeConceptMap**: boolean - which indicates whether the concept maps should be included in the returned bundle
+**nzmtid**: fhir string - which is a NZMT Code for any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) **includeMedication**: boolean - which indicates whether medication resources should be included in the returned bundle **includeConceptMap**: boolean - which indicates whether the concept map resources should be included in the returned bundle

 GET [base]/Medication/$interactions-of?nzmtId=10037191000116105&includeMedication=true&includeConceptMap=true